pipelinelabo/datalaiq-wiki/scripting/anko.md

 ### github.com/ziutek/telnet

-This module is only available if `Disable-Network-Script-Functions` is set to `false` in the Gravwell config.
+This module is only available if `Disable-Network-Script-Functions` is set to `false` in the DatalaiQ config.
 Exported functions and types include:

 - `telnet.Dial`
 - `telnet.DialTimeout`